-- Individual hearings take place between the accused students and the Conduct Officer in the Dean of Students Office (or alternative location if determined).
+- Individual hearings or meetings take place between the accused students and the Conduct Officer.

-- Decision by Conduct Officer sent out (delivered to residential student's rooms, e-mailed to student's Maine.edu account or sent off campus by U.S. mail).
+- Decision by Conduct Officer sent out (emailed to student's Maine.edu account or sent off campus by U.S. mail).

 - Request for Review must be received within 7 calendar days if the student disagrees with the Conduct Officer's decision.